 As word spread, the camp and its surrounding area were flooded with miners.
 In 1900, the Quartette Mining Company was formed, which would become the mainstay of the mining district, producing almost half of the area’s total output.
 Two years later, the company built a 16-mile narrow-gauge railroad from the mines down the hill to its mill on the Colorado River.
 Boasting some 1,500 people in 1902, it was the largest town in the area with numerous claims and mines.

-Continuing to grow, the community was called home to some 5,000 residents by its peak year of 1907, at which time it had 44 working mines, a telephone exchange, and numerous businesses including over a dozen saloons.
-However, that very same year, mining began to suffer as the quality and quantity of gold ore declined, which required additional capital to operate the mines.
+Continuing to grow, the community was called home to some 5,000 residents by its peak year of 1907.
+It had 44 working mines, a telephone exchange, and numerous businesses, including over a dozen saloons.
+However, that same year, mining began to suffer as the quality and quantity of gold ore declined, requiring additional capital to operate the mines.

-That same year, on March 31, 1907, the 23 mile Barnwell and Searchlight Railroad connected the town with the Santa Fe line to Needles, California and beyond.
+On March 31, 1907, the 23 mile Barnwell and Searchlight Railroad connected the town with the Santa Fe line to Needles, California, and beyond.
 Though transportation problems for the ore had been solved, the mines were continuing to decline.
-By 1919, the train was running to Searchlight only two times per week and when a flood washed out the tracks in September 1923, train service was never restored.
+By 1919, the train was running to Searchlight only two times per week, and when a flood washed out the tracks in September 1923, train service was never restored.